99% traveller rating from over 1,000 independent reviews at aito.com

 Two sharing: £3,830 or £3,680 without flights.
 Single occupancy: £4,460 or £4,310 without flights.

-Flights (Euro Traveller) with British Airways (Airbus 320); travel by private minibus; hotel accommodation; breakfasts; 1 lunch and 3 dinners with wine, water, coffee; all admissions, including a private visit to the Vatican (shared with another MRT tour); all tips for waiters, drivers and guides; all taxes; the services of the lecturer.
+Air travel (economy class) with British Airways (Aircraft 320 and 319); travel by private coach throughout; hotel accommodation; breakfasts, 1 lunch and 4 dinners with wine, water, coffee; all admissions; all tips for waiters; all state and airport taxes; the services of the lecturer and tour manager.

 Grand Hotel Palace, Rome: 5-star hotel in an impressive building complete with frescoes by Guido Cadorin.
 Excellently located on Via Veneto.
 Single rooms are doubles for sole use.